WohEni24/WohEni24/README.md

 - 👋 Hi, I’m @WohEni24
- -👀 I’m interested in travelling
--🌱 I’m currently learning JAVA
+ -👀 I’m interested in travelling and learning new skills -🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me on e-mail weni24@hotmail.com